mikailkhona/mikailkhona.github.io/content/blog.md

 This is an amazing example of evolution acting on the genome of two vastly different species, with different ecological niches but arriving at the same solution at the genetic level.

 #### General
-<a href = 'https://github.com/mikailkhona/mikailkhona.github.io/blob/main/content/quotes%20that%20are%20nice'> The Subtle Art of Not Giving a Fuck </a> - my summary
+<a href = 'https://github.com/mikailkhona/mikailkhona.github.io/blob/main/content/quotes%20that%20are%20nice'> The Subtle Art of Not Giving a Fuck </a> - my takeaways

 <a href = 'https://medium.com/geekculture/how-do-video-games-stay-in-sync-an-intro-to-the-fascinating-networking-of-real-time-games-e923e66e8a0f'> How do Video Games Stay in Sync?
 An Intro to the Fascinating Networking of Real Time Games. </a>